desihub/qlf/README.md

 $ sudo pip install django

-The install procedure psycopg2 using python-pip seems to return an error, so we use yum to install it instead:
+Using pip to install psycopg2 seems to return an error, so we use yum to install it instead:

 $ sudo yum install python-psycopg2